patsprice/https-github.com-bretfisher-container.training/slides/swarm/stacks.md

 class: btp-manual

-- Let's see how we can streamline this process!
+- Let's see how we can streamline this process with YAML and a single command!

 ---

 # Swarm Stacks

+- Stacks use YAML files to control all Swarm resource types

+--

+- One YAML file can deploy/update services, networks, volumes, secrets, configs

+--

-- Compose is great for local development
+- Compose (the CLI tool) is great for local development, and build/push of images

 - It can also be used to manage image lifecycle

   (i.e. build images and push them to a registry)

+--

 - Compose files *v2* are great for local development